webpack/webpack.js.org/src/content/configuration/dev-server.md

 For more options and information, see the [connect-history-api-fallback](https://github.com/bripkens/connect-history-api-fallback) documentation.

 ## `devServer.host`

 `string`

-Specify a host to use.
-By default this is `localhost`.
+Specify a hostname to use.
+Is `localhost` by default.
 If you want your server to be accessible externally, specify it like this:

 __webpack.config.js__